subashp-2104/nayepankh-volunteer-management/README.md

 The NayePankh Foundation Volunteer Management System is a Python-based application developed to help NGOs efficiently manage volunteer information.

 This project allows users to register volunteers, search volunteer records, filter volunteers based on skills, and generate simple reports.
-Volunteer data is stored in a CSV file, making it simple, lightweight, and beginner-friendly.
+All volunteer data is stored in a CSV file for easy access and management.

 ---